zAlweNy26/AlweStats/README.md

 - Moved the position of the health text for construction pieces

 **3.2.2**
-- Fixed an error showed when you had no arrows in the inventory
+- Fixed an error shown when you had no arrows in the inventory
 - Added total players string in GameStats block when there is more than 1
 - Overall adjustments